-4.2.1 The "Old Workhouse" was listed two years after the listing of the Six Bells and as the descriptions asserts, its provenance is somewhat confused.
+4.2.1 The "Old Workhouse" was listed two years after the Six Bells and as the descriptions asserts, its provenance is somewhat confused.
 However, the building enjoys a statutorily listed status and as such requires assessment.
-It is considered that the revised scheme for the restoration of the Six Bells will not impact negatively upon the Old Workhouse in terms of physical intervention or impact upon its special character.
+It is considered that this new revised scheme for the restoration of the Six Bells will not impact negatively upon the Old Workhouse in terms of physical intervention or impact upon its special character.
 Therefore any harm to the workhouse can only be to its setting.
-The applicant considers that the proposed work at the Six Bells will not cause any "harm" to the value and significance to the setting of Old Workhouse because:
+The applicant considers that the proposed work at the Six Bells will not cause any "harm" to the "value" and "significance" to the setting of Old Workhouse because: